reproto/reproto/README.md

 [![Build Status](https://travis-ci.org/reproto/reproto.svg?branch=master)](https://travis-ci.org/reproto/reproto)
 [![Chat on Gitter](https://badges.gitter.im/reproto/reproto.svg)](https://gitter.im/reproto/reproto)

-This is the home of `reproto`, a system for managing JSON schemas.
+This is the home of `reproto`, an experimental system for managing JSON schemas.

 If you want to take the system for a leasurely spin, please go to <https://reproto.github.io>.